TwilioDevEd/ivr-phone-tree-csharp/README.md

   Remember to update the Local.config file with the generated <your-ngrok-subdomain>.

-1. Configure Twilio to call your webhooks
+1. Configure Twilio to call your webhooks.

   You will also need to configure Twilio to call your application when calls are received in your [*Twilio Number*](https://www.twilio.com/user/account/messaging/phone-numbers).